fylgja/site/src/components/button.md

 Besides these variable classes, we try to keep away from adding more variable classes.

 As this will create to much extra CSS you will most likely never use.

+### Active class

+The button can be used for more stateful components.

+So it also ships with a `.is-active` class that does the same as the active state.

 ## Config